 The Pioneers raised many breeds of cattle.
 The males could be worked with plows and used to pull wagons if necessary, and the cows could be used for milk, cream, or meat.
 Actually, Pioneers drank little milk due to no pasteurization, storage, and weather, so most of the cream was used for butter.

-Chickens are a cheap to feed and keep, and a fast resource of valuable protein and meat.
-Optimizing your egg output by care and feeding would help the Pioneers in daily food output and using their bedding and waste helped keep the gardens fresh with compost.
+Chickens are cheap to feed and keep, and a fast resource of valuable protein and meat.
+Optimizing your egg output by care and feeding would help the pioneers in daily food output and using their bedding and waste helped keep the gardens fresh with compost.
 Older hens not producing can be used for the cookpot.

-5. Knowing how to make your own drinks
+5. Make your own drinks

 Besides water, you had to brew or mix any drinks from raw materials.
 Even simple tea was a process.
 When soda shops popped up, it was a novelty and only available at the shop by a soda jerk.